TRAIN HARD

 MASTERY: Perform this sequence correctly in under 25 seconds ten times in a row.
 You can use a shot timer and set the par time to 25 seconds to confirm.

-**Tailor this drill by focusing on only the reload sequence.
+TIP: PRIMARY 2 can (and should) be tailored into a more basic drill.
+Just focus on the reload without using dummy rounds.
+You’ll need a rifle and two or three magazines.
 Start with a magazine inserted into the rifle.
 Release the magazine and insert the new magazine into the magwell.
 Release the magazine and insert the new magazine into the magwell…and so-on.
-You can add manipulation of the safety switch and the bolt release into the sequence as well.
-RedCat and dummy rounds optional.
+Practice this over and over to drastically speed up your loading and reloading times.
+You can also add slapping the paddle to the sequence to simulate releasing the bolt.

 VIDEOS: